SparkDevNetwork/Rock/Rock.Tests/Readme.txt

+We have two types of tests here.
+Test that require and don't require a database.
+If your test doesn't require a database, just read item 0 below.
-﻿To get the tests that require a db context to work in the Rock.Tests project, you'll need to do the following:
+To get tests that require a db context to work do the following:

    0) If you don't see a Test Explorer tab next to your Solution Explorer, select the "Test" option from the main VS menu.
 Then select Windows > Test Explorer.
 You should then see the tab.
 Once